TaceoLabs/zkllvm-mlir-assigner/tests/README.md

 # zkML TestSuite
 This document serves two purposes.
-- It explains how to run the tests for the zkML pipeline.
+- It explains how to run tests for the zkML pipeline.
 - It keeps track of the supported ONNX operations, along with the current pinned version of ONNX-MLIR.

 ## TLDR: How run Test Suize